-This course offers a chance for students to follow an AS level course in Year 11.
-It is suitable for you if you are ready for the challenge that an AS in Year 11 will bring.
-You must have already achieved a high grade in a Humanities GCSE or be on target to do so and you must also be showing good progress in Science.
-This course will also provide an opportunity for students to study this fascinating subject, who might not have room for it within their three A Level choices in the Sixth Form.
+This course offers a chance for students to follow an AS level course in Year 10/11.
+It is suitable for you if you are ready for the challenge that an advanced course will bring.
+You must have already achieved a high predicted grade in a Humanities GCSE as well as show good progress in Science and Maths.
+This course will also provide an opportunity for students to study this subject who might not have room for it within their three A Level choices in the Sixth Form.